Tarikul-Islam-Tuhin/flutter_2024/README.md

 Key features:
 1. The fetch data is stored in the local database using hive.
 2. Scrolling will fetch 10 new items by maintaining pagination.
+Hold on some moments to see the data while scrolling since the data is being saved to the local storage.
 3. The data cannot be fetched no more than once in every 30 minutes (Snackbar will visible after one fetch) .
 4. Showed list of repositories on the homepage.
 5. A repo details page by navigating by clicking on a item.